Introduction of San-San-Fe

 About The Third Wednesday Club (San San Fe)

 As a rule, a lunch meeting is held on the third Wednesday of each month, hence the Club’s name “The Third Wednesday Club”.
-In addition to fostering and strengthening fellowship and friendship among members, the monthly lunch meeting also serves as a platform for senior government leaders from various ministries to elaborate on government policies, current economic condition, global situation and government policies.
+In addition to fostering and strengthening fellowship and friendship among members, the monthly lunch meeting also serves as a platform for senior government leaders from various ministries to elaborate on current economic condition, global situation and government policies.
 To cope with the growing impacts of geopolitical tensions, economic disruptions and the prevailing of Covid-19, it is even more important for the government to provide policy guidance to the private sector’s long-term strategic planning and business development.
 On the other hand, member enterprises of the Club may also take the opportunity to make propositions and policy recommendations directly to the government.
 Furthermore, renowned scholars and experts from abroad and at home are regularly invited to give special addresses diagnosing economic problems faced by Taiwan and prescribing measures to cope with international economic trends for the Club members’ information and adoption.

-To help its members explore more opportunities for conducting international business cooperation with foreign companies, the Club had organized 23 huge trade missions and 2 smaller business delegations to visit 48 big business conglomerates, 12 large economic institutes, and 3 major industrial zones in Japan.
+To help its members explore more opportunities for conducting international business cooperation with foreign companies, the Club had organized 38 huge trade missions and 2 smaller business delegations to visit big business conglomerates, large economic institutes, and major industrial zones in Japan.
 During the visits, a series of seminars and meetings were arranged for club members to directly discuss business and exchange views with their Japanese counterparts.
-The practical and efficient approach has received positive response and favorable comments from Japan’s business community and won recognition and reputation for the Club.
+The practical and efficient approach received positive response and favorable comments from Japan’s business community and won recognition and reputation for the Club.
 To promote exchange and interaction with its Japanese counterparts, the Club signed an MOU with WASEDA University in October 2013, with 5 economic groups in Shizuoka Ken in November 2015, and with Osaka Chamber of Commerce & Industry and Kyoto Chamber of Commerce & Industry in March 2016.
 Furthermore, the Club signed MOUs with The Kyushu New Business Conference in December 2016, with Mizuho Bank in November 2018, and The University of Tokyo in July 2019, respectively.
 In addition, its Young Entrepreneurs Group also signed an MOU with the Young Entrepreneurs Group of Japan Chamber of Commerce & Industry in August 2017.

 Under the dynamic and sagacious leadership of Dr. Jeffrey L.S.
-Koo, the Club since 2002 has started to send missions to visit big business groups and large industrial zones in Beijing, Shanghai, Chongqing, Liaoning, trying to tap into the increasingly growing economic prosperity of mainland China.
-During a visit to Beijing in 2008, the Club entered into an MOU on economic cooperation with the Capital Enterprise Association, which is the city’s largest business organization.
-Following a successful mission to visit the 2010 Shanghai World Expo, the Club entered into an MOU with the Shanghai Federation of Economic Organization in 2011.
-As the Club’s new Chairman, Dr. P. K. Chiang joined Mr. Zhongyu Wang, President of the China Enterprise Confederation, to ink an MOU in Taipei in December 2012.
-In addition, the Club singed an MOU respectively with Zhejiang Federation of Industry and Commerce in Wenzhou City in June 2013 .
-The Club also signed the Strategic Partnership Framework Agreement in Taipei with Eco-Forum Global of Guaychou Province and MOU with Min-Tai Economic Cooperation Committee in November 2014.
+Koo, the Club in 2002 started to send missions to visit big business groups and large industrial zones in Beijing, Shanghai, Chongqing, and Liaoning to tap into the increasingly growing economic prosperity of mainland China.
+During a visit to Beijing in 2008, the Club signed an MOU with the Capital Enterprise Association, the city’s largest business organization.
+Following a successful mission to the 2010 Shanghai World Expo, the Club entered into an MOU with the Shanghai Federation of Economic Organization in 2011.
+Under Dr. P. K. Chiang’s chairmanship, the Club signed an MOU with the China Enterprise Confederation in Taipei in December 2012.
+In addition, the Club signed an MOU with Zhejiang Federation of Industry and Commerce in Wenzhou City in June 2013 .
+The Club also signed the Strategic Partnership Framework Agreement in Taipei with Eco-Forum Global of Guaychou Province and an MOU with Min-Tai Economic Cooperation Committee in November 2014.

-Business conglomerates that meet the afore-mentioned requirements may apply for admission as regular member and shall be formally adopted as so after official approval by the Club’s Board of Directors Meeting and upon full payment of membership dues.
+Business conglomerates that meet the aforementioned requirements may apply for admission as regular member and shall be formally admitted as such after official approval by the Club’s Board of Directors Meeting and upon full payment of membership dues.

 Each regular member shall appoint two senior executives who are currently holding or previously held the position as or above President or CEO to act as representatives.